Direct Flow Reverse Osmosis Water Filters - Tankless RO Systems

 Direct flow reverse osmosis systems aka. tankless RO systems, as the name suggests, do away with the tank by having a direct flow of filtered water to the filter tap; they are able to do so due to a higher flow rate, providiing freshly purified water immediately upon demand.

 The basic operating principals upon which these reverse osmosis filters work is the same whether they employ the use of a storage tank or supply direct, that is that the incoming water is forced by water pressure though semi-permeable membranes which have a pore size of between 0.1 to 5000 nm, depending on the filter designation.

-The main difference between the two types of RO filters apart from the tank is that whilst in general, the tanked system will normally only employ a single RO membrane, the Direct Flow RO systems will use 2, 3 or more to achieve the higher rate of flow necessary.
+The main difference between the two types of RO filters apart from the tank, is that whilst in general the tanked system will normally only employ a single RO membrane, the Direct Flow RO systems may use 2, 3 or more to achieve the higher rate of flow necessary.

 Benefits & Drawbacks

 In terms of the availablity of filtered water, the traditional tanked reverse osmosis filter is perfectly adequate for a small to medium household where it will give many years reliable service however, one of the great advantages of a direct flow system is in space saving, the absence of a tank allowing it to be sited in situations of limited space and therefore it is also ideal for some smaller homes where space is at a premium.